Did you ever imagine you’d be reading about worm poop?

 Applying Worm Castings to Your Garden

-To use this rich organic fertilizer in your garden, sprinkle them on the soil around your plants.
-Mix them into the soil before planting, or use them as a top dressing around existing plants.
+To use this rich organic fertilizer in your garden, sprinkle them on the soil around outdoor or indoor plants.
+Mix them into the soil before planting, for transplanting seedlings, or when top dressing around existing plants.

 How Often to Use Worm Castings and How Much to Use